Paul Dussaussoy: Women's suffrage bill

 Dussaussoy's proposal that women be allowed to vote in municipal and local elections was to be followed by the right to vote in national elections.
 The rapporteur of the committee that examined the proposal was Ferdinand Buisson (1841–1932), a Radical who was sympathetic to women's suffrage, unlike most Radicals.
 In November 1907 the General Council of the Seine yielded to pressure from the leading French feminist Hubertine Auclert and gave its support to the bill.
 The bill was pushed to the bottom of the agenda of the committee on voting rules.
 The President of the committee judged it important to separate the question of votes for women from the more important question of proportional representation, which was considered first.
 Buisson submitted a separate report on women's suffrage on 16 July 1909, some months after Dussaussoy's death.
 Buisson's report supported the proposition.
 The text was published with many annexes in a collection of parliamentary studies in 1911.

 Discussion was delayed until 1913, then postponed indefinitely.
 The Chamber of Deputies finally debated the bill in May 1919.
 The former prime minister René Viviani gave an eloquent speech in its support, and the chamber voted in its favour by 344 to 97.

-73 of the 76 SFIO deputies of the French Section of the Workers' International (SFIO), the socialist party voted for the Dussaussoy-Buisson bill.

-The Senate also had to approve the bill before it could become law, and delayed their discussion until November 1922.
+Seventy-three of the 76 socialist deputies voted for the Dussaussoy-Buisson bill.
+The Senate also had to approve the bill before it could become law and delayed their discussion until November 1922.
 The Senate brought up many of the old arguments against giving women the vote, such as the effect on the status of the husband as head of the family.

-The senate opposed the law on the basis that women would be too easily influenced by the church.
+The Senate opposed the law on the basis that women would be too easily influenced by the church.
 Despite the defeat of the bill, it was reintroduced in each subsequent legislature by the group defending the rights of women.